Our Mission Statement

 Our justice ministries focus on key priorities for our congregations and communities:

-Director of Spiritual Exploration
+Spiritual Exploration Coordinator

 CUUB facilities are available for member and community use.
 We have many rooms available for different sized meetings and events.
 Rental fees are dependent on rooms / dates needed, type of event and membership status.